First graduate for Master in Professional Supervision programme

 Professional supervision provides the platform to bring about effective change, says graduate Feleti Lotulelei.

-picture of Feleti Lotulelei at graduation ceremony
+Picture of Feleti Lotulelei at graduation ceremony wearing his cap and floral lei

-Feleti Lotulelei says a masters degree in Supervision has transformed his social work practice.
+Feleti Lotulelei says a masters degree in supervision has transformed his social work practice.
 Photo: Chris Loufte

 Proud Papakura-born and raised 31-year-old Feleti Lotulelei (Tainui, ‘Eua – Tonga) graduated with a Masters in Professional Supervision through the Faculty of Education and Social Work on 6 May.